ecadlabs/taquito/website/versioned_docs/version-16.1.1/increase_paid_storage.md

 For more information on this change, refer to this [MR](https://gitlab.com/tezos/tezos/-/merge_requests/5605) in the Tezos codebase.
 ## Examples
-Similar to other operations, the Increase Paid Storage operation will be available in the Contract API (and later, the wallet API).
+Similar to other operations, the Increase Paid Storage operation is available in the Contract and Wallet API

+### Contract API

-### Simple Usage
+#### Simple Usage
 ```js
 const op = await Tezos.contract.increasePaidStorage({
   amount: 2,